 Hmm, and therein lies the egotism or even the lack of confidence of those who need to share the workload.
-Many years ago, I too foolishly believed that only I knew everything, others simply couldn’t do it as well or to the same standard as me, surprising how much better the company grew once I started to delegate, trust those around me and act like the director that I’d been employed to be.
+Many years ago, I too foolishly believed that only I knew how things should be done most effectively in the area of work I was responsible for, others simply couldn’t do it as well or to the same standard as me, surprising how much better the company grew once I started to delegate, trust those around me and act like the director that I’d been employed to be.

 Delegating is a critical skill and not an easy one to manage.
 Often we feel like we should be seen to be under stress with massive workloads, however, efficiency is all about insuring the operation runs smoothly and with direction, if you don’t delegate tasks that others can do, it builds distrust, feeling of reduced worth and despondency.

 Here are some simple steps to help you along the path of delegation:

 - DUMP THE EGO! – No, you’re not the only person in the whole world that can do that job.
 Ok, it may not be done to the standard you BELIEVE to be correct or the way that you would do it but we’re all different and with guidance, training and some support someone else can do specific roles and possibly even have the ability to do it faster or even better than you… there’s a thought!

 - VOLUNTEERS NEEDED, ANYONE? – You may end up waiting some time for someone to offer to help.
 If they don’t realise you need assistance, they’ll get on with their own jobs.
 Think about if someone asked you for YOUR help, would you?
 More than likely you would so put it out there.
 Don’t wait for someone to come to you whilst building up your frustration of why no-one’s offering.
 People can also be fearful of interfering and receiving a reprimand!